Content warning: This episode makes references to suicide and mental health.

-Series Classification: G (General Programmes)
+Series Classification: G (General Audiences)

-Conversations With My Immigrant Parents is a podcast and video series hosted, produced, and directed by Saraid de Silva and Julie Zhu.
+Conversations with My Immigrant Parents is a podcast and video series hosted, produced, and directed by Saraid de Silva and Julie Zhu.

 Saraid de Silva is a Sri Lankan/Pākehā actor and writer.
-Her work deals with contemporary feminism and the realities of being a first generation South Asian New Zealander.
+Her work deals with contemporary feminism and the realities of being a first-generation South Asian New Zealander.

 Born in China, Julie Zhu is a filmmaker, photographer, and storyteller focused on championing the stories and voices of marginalised identities.